meri-c/my_code_exampl/README.md

-## * This repo holds only code PARTS, to show an example of my skills, so it WILL NOT run on your pc.
+fi## * This repo holds only code PARTS, to show an example of my skills, so it WILL NOT run on your pc.

 ------